 There are few cities in the world where you will find beautiful town houses with richly decorated facades.
 And Prague is definitely one of them.
 When I was little, my father and I took trips from South Moravia to Prague.
 While other children wanted a walkman or some materials things, I wanted a trip to Prague.
 I longed to look into the streets full of “pictures.”
 And I always wanted to live here.
 My dream has come true and I have been living in Prague for a few years.
 Not of course in the center. 🙂 Next time, I need to specify my wishes better. :-)) Even so, I have the opportunity to walk through the beautiful streets every day.

 TAKE A SHORT TRIP AROUND PRAGUE WITH ME, BECAUSE WE WILL DISCOVER THE “OLD HOUSE SIGNS”.

-My tip: Take the kids with you!
+Take the kids with you!
 Children will get to know corners of Prague that they have probably not visited before.
 They will see the capital with different eyes and can playfully learn something about the history of the houses of the Old Town of Prague.

 WHERE DID THE HOUSE SIGN ACTUALLY COME FROM?

 This rich symbolism can often be mysterious to us.
 However, the house signs had a purely practical function and their origins date back to the 14th century.
 In a way, they are all cheerful and mysterious.
 The original meaning of house signs was to facilitate orientation in long confusing rows of houses and in a tangle of alleys, but it also arose as part of a fashion to draw attention to oneself.